dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 With the above assumptions, what happens under the hood when we want to allocate some memory from the heap?

 * The heap searches for a suitable address.
-If one is found returns that address is returned and the algorithm stops there.
+If one is found that address is returned and the algorithm stops there.
 If it can't find any it will ask the VMM for more space.
 * The VMM will receive the heap's request and ask the PMM a suitable physical page to be allocated to fulfill the heap's request.
 * The PMM search for a suitable physical page to fulfill the VMM's request, returning that address to the VMM.
 * Once the VMM has the physical memory, that memory is mapped into the program's virtual address space, at the address the heap requested (usually at the end).